JuliaCI/PkgTemplates.jl/docs/src/developer.md

 Of course, we could use a normal [`Plugin`](@ref), but it turns out there's a way to avoid that while still getting the extra capbilities that we want.

-The plugin implements its own `gen_plugin`, but uses `invoke` to avoid duplicating the file creation code:
+The plugin implements its own `hook`, but uses `invoke` to avoid duplicating the file creation code:

 ```julia
 @with_kw_noshow struct Tests <: BasicPlugin